Plot and visualize mathematical functions with multiple overlays

 Graph quadratics, cubics, and rational functions to understand roots, vertices, and end behavior.

-Plot a function alongside its derivative or integral to see slopes and areas graphically.
+Plot a function alongside its numerical derivative or shaded integral area to see slopes and areas graphically.

-Project live graphs during lectures, adjusting parameters in real time to illustrate concepts.
+Project live graphs during lectures, animating the t parameter to illustrate concepts in real time.

 Use the caret symbol: x^2 for x squared, x^(1/3) for a cube root, and so on.